artefactual/atom-docs/admin-manual/installation/execution-limits.rst

    sudo systemctl restart memcached php symfony cc

+For more details on these commands, see:

+* :ref:`troubleshooting-restart-services`
+* :ref:`maintenance-clear-cache`

 ..
 TIP::

    Learn more about AtoM command-line tasks and basic maintenance commands in